sooriyaarachchi/pybites.github.io-src/content/codechallenge32.md

 ## The challenge

 Our first intuition was to let you pull a Django app, but this might lead to config confusion.
 So let's test [our first Django app](https://pybit.es/learning-django.html).

+The [main page](pybites.pythonanywhere.com) is actually our [100DaysOfDjango home](https://pybit.es/tag/100daysofdjango.html) where we want to add more apps over time.

-We made you a guest account and we ask you to help PyBites dev to deliver a functional test for this app.
-In the printscreens below we want you to confirm the following using this login and Selenium.
+We ask you to help PyBites dev to deliver tests for this app using Selenium:

-The URL of the web app is: [http://pybites.pythonanywhere.com/](pybites.pythonanywhere.com).

-Using Selenium test the follow:

-1. Go to the home page.
-The header says *PyBites 100 Days of Django*.
+1. Go to the [http://pybites.pythonanywhere.com/](pybites.pythonanywhere.com).
+The header should say *PyBites 100 Days of Django*.
 The navbar has Login and Home links.
-The first links in main is *PyPlanet Article Sharer App*.
+The first link in main is *PyPlanet Article Sharer App*.

 	![test the home page]({filename}/images/selenium-challenge1.png)

 2. Click on *PyPlanet Article Sharer App* and test the page contains a `table` with a `th` (table header) containing the word *Title*.
 This app watches the PyPlanet feed so the titles change every day.
-What we can test though is if the table contains 100
+What we can test though is if the table contains 100 entries (`tr`).

 	![home page]({filename}/images/selenium-challenge2.png)